YYZ - CHI

 What is the cheapest Toronto Pearson Intl Airport to Chicago flight route?

-Our data shows that the cheapest route for a return flight from Toronto Pearson Intl Airport to Chicago cost C$ 306 and was between Toronto Pearson Intl Airport (YYZ) and Chicago O'Hare Intl Airport (ORD).
-On average, the best prices are found if you fly this route.
-The average price for a return flight for this route is C$ 306.
+The cheapest return flight from Toronto Pearson Intl Airport to Chicago costs C$ 307 on the route between Toronto Pearson Intl Airport (YYZ) and Chicago O'Hare Intl Airport (ORD).
+It is also the most popular route.

 What’s the cheapest day of the week to fly from Toronto Pearson Airport to Chicago?